 The Dummies’ Guide to Using Digital Trade Show Displays

-Video is, of course, probably the single most popular medium for communicating with people today.
+Video is, of course, probably the single most popular digital medium for communicating with people today.
 It's rare to find a trade show display that doesn't incorporate video in some form.
 However, this automatically begs the question: how effective are those videos and to best optimize the presentation?

 Well, obviously, this all depends on implementation!
 So today we wanted to focus on the use of digital media presentations in your trade show displays, and how to get the most out of them!